-The U.S. may be where you live, but often your home will always be where your parents live.
-So if you want to make the U.S. feel more like home, this parent green card guide will get you closer to nostalgic meals, loving embraces, unsolicited life advice, comments about your friends, and all the other things that come with parents.
-It’s never been easier to bring your parents to the U.S. with VisaNation’s exclusive service.
+If you want to make the U.S. feel more like home, bringing your parents vis-à-vis a parent green card can be the missing key!
+Assuming you meet the guidelines and requirements, it’s never been easier to bring your parents to the U.S. with VisaNation’s exclusive service.
 Get started today, and start the immigration process that will reunite your family.

 Increase Your Parent Green Card Approval Chances with VisaNation